rodkranz/char7/README.md

 ## How to Compile it

- We use [gobuild](http://gobuild.io) to do online cross-platform compiling work.
  You can see the full available binary list [here](https://gobuild.io/rodkranz/char7) or compile those files from different platforms in your owner computer.